Father of Parkland Shooting Survivors Killed in Robbery

 What to Know

-The Bangladeshi father of four was fatally shot during an armed robbery on Tuesday.
+The Bangladeshi father of four was fatally shot during an armed robbery at the convenience store he owned

+Just five months prior, his son and daughter survived the mass shooting at Marjory Stoneman Douglas High School

-The unidentified suspect shot Ayub Ali in the convenience store's back office.
+Ayub Ali was shot in his store's back office.
+Anonymous tips that lead to an arrest are eligible for a reward

 The father of two Parkland school shooting survivors was fatally shot at his own North Lauderdale convenience store during a robbery, according to the Broward County Sheriff's Office.